 Recognizing popular routes and potential drop-off points can help optimize user flow, leading to higher engagement.

 User reviews and ratings serve as direct feedback from your user base.
 A high average rating can boost app store visibility and increase organic downloads.
 Regularly monitoring feedback helps identify areas of improvement and understand what features or aspects users appreciate the most.

 Average Rating = Total star rating / Number of reviews

 The NPS measures loyalty and satisfaction.
 By asking users about their likelihood of recommending the app, businesses can understand overall user sentiment.
 A high NPS suggests strong user satisfaction, while a low score might indicate underlying issues needing attention.

 NPS = % of promoters – % of detractors

 Conclusion on Mobile App Performance KPIs

-To accomplish your desired sales goals, you must first understand where you are starting from.
+To achieve your sales goals, you need to know your starting point.
 Mobile applications put you in touch with an entirely new set of customers, but just like any other channel, you must evaluate the data you gather.

 Do you want to know more about which KPIs you should be tracking?
 Or what are the best approaches to grow your app swiftly?
 Get in touch with our team of experts to get the most out of your app marketing activities.